smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - TIE: **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett and **Piranesi** by Susanna Clarke and **Tress of the Emerald Sea** by Brandon Sanderson, each used for 14 squares
 - **The Tainted Cup** by Robert Jackson Bennett, used for 13 squares

-**The Master and Margarita** by Mikhail Bulgakov was the book read at least 10 times with the highest ratio of squares to times read: read 10 times for 7 squares.
+**Thousand Autumns** by Meng Xi Shi was the book read at least 10 times with the highest ratio of squares to times read: read 11 times for 8 squares.

 <INSERT PLOT HERE>

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 3.4 reads per book.
+There were an average of 3.8 reads per book.

 ### Authors

 The ten most-read authors were:

-- T. Kingfisher, read 442 times
+- T. Kingfisher, read 447 times
-- Brandon Sanderson, read 439 times
+- Brandon Sanderson, read 445 times
 - Travis Baldree, read 370 times
 - Robert Jackson Bennett, read 351 times
-- Leigh Bardugo, read 339 times
+- Leigh Bardugo, read 341 times
-- Matt Dinniman, read 318 times
+- Matt Dinniman, read 320 times
-- TIE: Naomi Novik and Terry Pratchett, each read 271 times
+- TIE: Naomi Novik and Terry Pratchett, each read 274 times
-- Martha Wells, read 253 times
+- Martha Wells, read 257 times
-- Adrian Tchaikovsky, read 228 times
+- Adrian Tchaikovsky, read 229 times
 - Heather Fawcett, read 210 times

 The authors used for the most squares were: